permguard/permguard/site/content/docs/overview/challenges-and-solutions.md

 ## The Solutions

-`PermGuard` implements an authorization layer.
+`Permguard` implements an authorization layer.
 With this approach the previous drawbacks are mitigated:

 - **Tight Coupled Authorization Logic**: This challenge is fixed as the authorization logic is loosely coupled from the application code.
 Administrators can create new roles and permissions without requiring changes to the application's code base.
-The application retrieves the latest policies from the authorization layer without any code modifications and evaluates them using PermGuard.
+The application retrieves the latest policies from the authorization layer without any code modifications and evaluates them using Permguard.
-- **Duplicated Code**: This challenge is fixed as the authorization evaluation logic is implemented within PermGuard, eliminating duplicated code as the policies are authored externally to the application code.
+- **Duplicated Code**: This challenge is fixed as the authorization evaluation logic is implemented within Permguard, eliminating duplicated code as the policies are authored externally to the application code.
 - **Limited Flexibility**: This challenge is fixed as using the code-first approach, it is possible to define complex authorization policies.
 This allows administrators to utilize a configuration language that is highly expressive, enabling the creation of custom and complex permissions.
 - **Security Risks**: This challenge is fixed as having a central point for managing the authorization layer enables the tracking of permissions for each identity across different applications.

 {{< callout context="note" icon="info-circle" >}}
-`PermGuard` further enhances the concept of the authorization layer by allowing the creation of multiple types of identities, including Users and Roles.
+`Permguard` further enhances the concept of the authorization layer by allowing the creation of multiple types of identities, including Users and Roles.
 {{< /callout >}}